WTDpopModAL/.github/profile/README.md

 ---

 ## **Repositories**
-- **GEN**: General data, resources, and documents shared among all involved in project
+- **General**: General data, resources, and documents shared among all involved in project
 - **MS/PhD**: Analyses, materials, writing, and products specific to graduate student

 ---